bkager/Tiny-node-cookbook/informational-modules-in-node.md

 ## The Node core modules

 As discussed in the [last section](https://github.com/bkager/Node-cookbook/blob/main/informational-whats-in-node-basics-section.md), the Node core modules are APIs which contain the main tools that Node gives you.
 They're a key part of the Node installation.
 However, even though the core modules are downloaded when you install Node, your code doesn't automatically have access to the functionality _in_ them.
 If you want to use the tools in a core module, you usually have to import it into your code first.
-This helps keep the packages of code you're writing small--your application only requires specific parts of Node instead of all of it. **XXX CHECK THIS; TALK ABOUT MORE XXX**
+This keeps Node from having to load anything you're not using.

 A few "global" modules are always available and don't have to be imported.
 See the [Node globals](https://github.com/bkager/Node-cookbook/blob/main/informational-Node-globals.md) page later in this section for more on this.